d-maniatakos/TaskCombo/README.md

 ### Limitations

-TaskGroup works ,currently,only in Windows.It's, also, in an initial form(no appropirate error handling or testing yet)
+TaskCombo works ,currently,only in Windows.It's, also, in an initial form(no appropirate error handling or testing yet)